 - This train goes to the Alhambra main entrance, but also includes Albaicin and other main points of interest on the route.

-- Take a C30 small red bus from Plaza Isabel la Catolica (ticket 1.40 euros) just get on and pay the driver.
+- Take a C30 or 32 small red bus from Plaza Isabel la Catolica (ticket 1.40 euros) just get on and pay the driver.

 - The main stop outside Ticket offices is the one most people will get off at.
 Driver always shouts ALHAMBRA TAQUILLAS or something similar.